ADFF-Net: An Attention-Based Dual-Stream Feature Fusion Network for Respiratory Sound Classification

 Discuss this preprint

-Deep learning–based respiratory sound classification has emerged as a promising non-invasive and cost-effective approach to assist clinical diagnosis.
+Deep learning-based respiratory sound classification (RSC) has emerged as a promising non-invasive approach to assist clinical diagnosis.
 However, existing methods often face challenges, such as sub-optimal feature representation and limited model expressiveness.
 To address these issues, we propose an Attention-based Dual-stream Feature Fusion Network (ADFF-Net).
-Built upon the Audio Spectrogram Transformer, ADFF-Net takes Mel-filter bank and Mel-spectrogram features as dual-stream inputs, while an attention-based fusion module with skip connections is introduced to emphasize pathological spectral regions and preserve multi-scale time–frequency information.
-Extensive experiments on the ICBHI2017 database with the official train–test split show that ADFF-Net achieves superior performance in the four-class classification task, outperforming traditional fusion strategies and achieving results comparable to state-of-the-art approaches, with specificity of 81.39%, sensitivity of 42.91%, and overall accuracy of 62.14%.
-These findings highlight the effectiveness of dual-stream acoustic feature fusion and demonstrate the potential of ADFF-Net for clinical decision support in respiratory disease diagnosis.
+Built upon the pre-trained Audio Spectrogram Transformer, ADFF-Net takes Mel-filter bank and Mel-spectrogram features as dual-stream inputs, while an attention-based fusion module with a skip connection is introduced to preserve both the raw energy and the relevant tonal variations within the multi-scale time–frequency representation.
+Extensive experiments on the ICBHI2017 database with the official train–test split show that, despite critical failure in sensitivity of 42.91%, ADFF-Net achieves state-of-the-art performance in terms of aggregated metrics in the four-class RSC task, with an overall accuracy of 64.95%, specificity of 81.39%, and harmonic score of 62.14%.
+The results confirm the effectiveness of the proposed attention-based dual-stream acoustic feature fusion module for the RSC task, while also highlighting substantial room for improving the detection of abnormal respiratory events.
+Furthermore, we outline several promising research directions, including addressing class imbalance, enriching signal diversity, advancing network design, and enhancing model interpretability.